Prestwick97/pizza-parlor/README.md

 * iput: artichoke
 * output: topping 1

-User will be able to select multiple toppings.
+User will be able to select multiple toppings or beverages.
 * input: artichoke, pepperoni, salami
 * output: topping 1, 2, 3